![]() |

 This allows to create graphic effects using

-Contrary to the traditional approach (using ComposedShader
+Contrary to the traditional approach of using shaders (using ComposedShader

 see shader component support),